nmri-nfocke/nmri-meg-eeg-pipeline/README.md

 TBD

 ## Reference
-Please cite either one of the below references if you use these scripts (or parts/concepts thereof) in your work:
+Please cite the appropriate below references, if you use these scripts (or parts/concepts thereof) in your work:

 _EEG+MEG in Epilepsy_
 Stier, et al., Combined electrophysiological and morphological phenotypes in patients with genetic generalized epilepsy and their healthy siblings, Epilepsia 2022; 63(7):1643-57, doi:10.1111/epi.17258

 _MEG in Epilepsy_
 Stier, et al., Heritability of Magnetoencephalography Phenotypes Among Patients With Genetic Generalized Epilepsy and Their Siblings, Neurology 2021; 97(2):e166-e77, doi:10.1212/wnl.0000000000012144

 _Technical Description and Reliability_
 Marquetand, et al., Reliability of Magnetoencephalography and High-Density Electroencephalography Resting-State Functional Connectivity Metrics, Brain Connectivity 2019; 9(7):539-53, doi:10.1089/brain.2019.0662